I think we can all agree that making money doing something you love is the dream, right?

 Cons of selling your own services

 Despite the cons, I still recommend that all bloggers incorporate online services into their game plan if they’re serious about monetizing.
-It’s a great way to get your foot in the door, meet new people, and start earning cash – plus it can lead to bigger and better things down the road!
+It’s a great way to get your foot in the door, meet new people, and start earning cash – plus it can lead to bigger and better opportunities down the road.

-I’ve offered several services through my blog since starting Blog Beautifully – everything from blog coaching to Pinterest management to social media strategy sessions.
+I’ve offered several services through my blog since starting Blog Beautifully – everything from blog coaching to Pinterest management to general VA work.
 And you know what?
 Despite being a lot of work, offering those services was a TON of fun, and I’m sure glad I jumped in right out of the gate.

 5. Selling Your Own Physical or Digital Products